15 University Graduate CV Examples [& Templates]

 Add a compelling career objective

-Offer potential employers something that makes you stand out, and they will consider you for the vacancy.
-Use the career objective to summarise your ambitions, academic experience, and why you’re suitable for the role.
+Offer potential employers something that sets you apart, and they will consider you for the vacancy.
+Use the career objective to summarise your ambitions, academic experience, and why you’re suited for the role.

 Example of a university graduate CV objective